athyberg/bootstrap-perspective/README.md

 _This is a small javascript plugin that adds 'perspectives' to your Bootstrap3 desktop web application._

-Usually the look and feel of an average Bootstrap application tends to be more of a report than an actual desktop application (thanks to the idea of __"Mobile First"__ &ndash; design everything for smartphones and pads/tablets first and big screens as an afterthought).
+Usually the look and feel of an average Bootstrap application tends to be more of a webpage or a report than an actual desktop application (thanks to the idea of __"Mobile First"__ &ndash; design everything for smartphones and pads/tablets first and big screens as an afterthought).
 This responsive design concept makes it difficult to use the Bootstrap framework for e.g. back-office desktop applications where the user don't want to scroll the web page but instead scroll different parts of the application independently.

 The basic idea for this plugin is that if you arrange the content of your application using an ordinary description list __`<dl><dt><dd>`__ this plugin transforms that list into a fully fledged desktop application.
 The transformation is done by DOM manipulation and using the CSS __Flexbox__ container to distribute the different parts of the description list and its content into a desktop application.
 But whenever the browser window width is below the given threshold then the application collapses into a scrollable web application suitable for smartphones and pads/tablets.